 About Me (Professional)

-With a focus on the Life Sciences industry and a passion for underserved markets, Joshua Henderson's expertise is in building diverse networks of business experts and in making valuable connections that catalyze the growth of early-stage companies.
-Joshua is currently the Vice President of Springboard Enterprises, the premier global network of women innovators transforming industries.
-For over ten years, Joshua has directed its programs and led the efforts to recruit, select, and advise over 350 Springboard portfolio companies since 2008.
-Prior to Springboard, Joshua founded and chaired Georgetown University’s Business Plan Competition (now Hoya Challenge) and helped spark an entrepreneurial movement across the University, where he graduated with a B.A. in Psychology and English.
-Follow him on Twitter at @joshuahenderson.
+Joshua Henderson's expertise is in building relationships and fostering collaboration across diverse groups of stakeholders, with a specific focus on accelerating the development of treatments for rare diseases.
+Joshua is the Head of Rare Diseases at Pulse Infoframe, responsible for partnering with patient advocacy groups and biopharma companies globally to generate high quality, regulatory-grade real-world data.
+He is an advisor and Head of Life Sciences at Springboard Enterprises, the premier global network of women innovators transforming industries.
+Over 12 years there, Joshua established its annual life science and health technology programs, founded a 100-member Life Science Council of Advisors, and led the efforts to recruit, select, and advise nearly 400 high-growth companies in the Springboard portfolio.
+Prior to Springboard, Joshua founded and chaired Georgetown's Business Plan Competition (now Hoya Challenge) and helped spark an entrepreneurial movement across the University, where he graduated with a B.A. in Psychology and English.

 About Me (Personal)

 Everything I do is driven by a desire to have a positive impact in this world, and to leave it having lived a life of meaning.

 I believe life is too short and precious not to approach every moment with 1000% of our attention and effort.
 The deep pain of loss taught me this - my father passed away in 2008 from Multiple Myeloma and my brother Brenton Henderson committed suicide in 2014.
 I miss both dearly.

 Through it all, I have had my soulmate and travel buddy Meghan Henderson with me through good and bad.
 Her job took us overseas in Fall 2014, when I began working remotely from Italy, Germany, Seattle and other places as we travel around the world collecting new experiences and happy memories.